Olsen Racela: Coaching career

 On December 20, 2016, FEU announced the hiring of Racela as the head coach of the FEU Tamaraws men's basketball team in the UAAP.
 He replaced his brother Nash, who was appointed as the head coach of the PBA team TNT Katropa.
 This also serves as his first head coaching job in a varsity basketball team.

+Racela left FEU in 2022.
+Racela coached the Tamaraws to four semifinals appearances in his first four years, and ended with a 37–39 record.
+In his fifth year, the Tamaraws missed the playoffs.